Museums and Education

 The “Steampunk” era (think: Jules Verne stories and inventions) imagines a time when steam created all engines towards a modern time-journey; Victorian design combines with science fiction.

 The new century was very exciting, both to celebrate the new and to be nostalgic about the old.
 While some people embrace new inventions such as the automobile, others look backward at the ‘old style’ handmade artist work.
+The excesses of the industrial age made silhouettes return to the streets, Worlds Fairs, social events, community events, hotels, and resort locations.
+Chautauquas, or adult summer camps for the arts and sciences, brought new attention to the personalized and artistic.

 In today’s busy world, black tie or other festive dress can be a entertaining as a set of clothing from the past.
 Classic vests, bowtie, flirty skirts or designer dresses – most modern theme requests can easily be accommodated, showing off this classic portrait form to delighted visitors and guests.